metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

 - `enabled` (Boolean) Whether to compress the data in transit across the wire.
 The default is not set.
-Requires Ceph Quincy (v17) or newer.

 <a id="nestedatt--spec--network--connections--encryption"></a>